Sebazzz/sebazzz.github.io/_posts/2021-01-31-quick-filament-review-basicfil-pla-blue.md

 ## Packaging and spool

-Prusament comes in a nasic non-vacuum plastic shrinkwrap.
+BASICFIL comes in a basic non-vacuum plastic shrinkwrap.

 ![BASICFIL PLA Blue review](/images/blog/quick-filament-reviews/basicfil-pla-blue/product.jpg) *The product as displayed on Amazon*